Lithill/Brain-Worms/README.md

 I would like to acknowledge the following people who helped me along the way in completing my second milestone project:

+- My mentor Mitko Bachvarov for helpful feedback and sharing links for further learning.
 - Rimi Hussain for her idea to call it Brain Worms (before the idea included a brain or worms in the design).
-- Chris Mugridge for suggesting I insert an if statement detailing what to do when randomWormNumber is the same as lastWorm, and adding or subtracting from randomWormNumbr before running the animateWorm function.
+- Chris Mugridge for suggesting I insert an if-statement detailing what to do when randomWormNumber is the same as lastWorm, and adding or subtracting from randomWormNumbr before running the animateWorm function.
 (Instead of skipping the animateWorm function and trying to change the setInterval time for that specific loop around setInterval.)
 - My tutor Robert Mclaughlin for helpful feedback and sharing links for further learning.
-- My mentor Mitko Bachvarov for helpful feedback and sharing links for further learning.